 - The 70th week begins when the Last-Days' Dictator "shall confirm a covenant with many for one week" -- ratify a treaty for a seven-year period.

 - Notice that he makes the covenant "with many" -- meaning it's not just a two-way treaty between the dictator and Israel.
 All the major players will be involved in making this happen.

 - When this lesson was first written in 1999, there was an elaborate fiction called "The Middle East peace process."
 The Muslim nations around Israel were busy sponsoring terror groups operating within Israel (Hamas, Hezbullah, PLO, etc.) while the United States and the European nations were pretending there was a way to negotiate a peaceful settlement between Israel and the Muslims.
-As this lesson is being updated in 2008, the so-called Palestinians have elected a "government" with Hamas as the ruling faction.
-Since the Hamas charter calls for the complete destruction of Israel, there will be no truly peaceful settlement until Jesus comes.
+As this lesson is being updated in 2018, it's clear that there will be no truly peaceful settlement until Jesus comes.
 However the Last-Days' Dictator will be the poster boy for a negotiated truce with a term of seven years.